shushulli/barisoro-portfolio/README.md

 # barisoro-portfolio

-This is a commit on the REMOTE repo.
-(Git testing purposes only)
+This is a simple portfolio created by Ashley May Barisoro from CS241 in Asia Pacific College, submitted in partial fulfillment of the requirements for the course WEBPROG.